Background pattern

 If you take more tablets than you should, stop taking Xospata and consult your doctor.

-If You Forget to Take Xospata
+If you forget to take Xospata

-If you have any other questions about the use of this medication, ask your doctor.
+If you have any further questions on the use of this medicine, ask your doctor.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Some possible side effects can be serious:
+Some of the possible side effects can be serious:

 Other possible side effects

-Very common (can affect more than 1 in 10 people):
+Very common (may affect more than 1 in 10 people):

 • diarrhea